Newfoundland Chocolate Company

 The Newfoundland Chocolate Company is a chocolatier established in 2008 in St. John's, Newfoundland, Canada.
+Christina Dove is sole owner of The Newfoundland Chocolate Company since 2022.

 History

 The Newfoundland Chocolate Company began as a chocolate making operation in the basement of co-owners Brent Smith and Christina Dove's family home.
 After selling products to local grocery stores, the couple opened its first production and retail facility in downtown St. John's in 2010.

 By August 2015, the company had retail locations in St John's, Newfoundland and Dartmouth, Nova Scotia, and also operated a seasonal café on the Signal Hill National Historic site.

 In 2019, the company opened a 10,000-square foot production and retail facility.

 The company announced the closing of its three Nova Scotia locations in May 2020 due to the COVID-19 pandemic.

 Since 2010, the company has received over $2 million in assistance from the Atlantic Canada Opportunities Agency, a Regional Development Agency (Canada), including $390,000 in June 2020 to mitigate the effects of the COVID-19 pandemic and $750,000 in July 2019 for equipment and improvements.